 • Observe your MT teaching and ask questions about how they plan and design instruction.
+If virtual instruction is in place, review virtual learning activities and ask MT how they plan and design those activities with students' needs in mind.

-• Ask the teacher about ongoing assessment systems for academic, social, and behavioral objectives.
+• Ask the teacher about ongoing assessment systems normally in place for academic, social, functional, and behavioral objectives.

 - Review the fieldwork Dispositions Evaluation (located on the 488/489 site) so you are prepared for this important evaluation coming up in Week 3.
-Failure to pass this evaluation results in a No Credit for student teaching, so be sure to review and stay mindful of your actions and professionalism in the classroom starting now. - Create a portfolio (electronic filing system) for all of your student teaching materials that includes the following files to store your work.
+Failure to pass this evaluation results in a No Credit for student teaching, so be sure to review and stay mindful of your actions and professionalism in the classroom starting now. - \Create a portfolio (electronic filing system) for all of your student teaching materials that includes the following files to store your work.
 This can be one single Word document or other common program accessible by your supervisor.
-Update each section weekly with notes, lesson plans, photos, screenshots, etc. to document the asterisked weekly teaching activities.
+Update each section weekly with notes, lesson plans, photos, screenshots, etc. to document the \asterisked weekly teaching activities.
 Some sections may just include a couple of bullet points for certain weeks (i.e., "-Met with Assistive Tech Coordinator and discussed procedures for assessing students for AT devices. -Currently 2 students using the following AT in the classroom...") and other sections may include a page of notes or a few screenshots and lesson plan attachments or a completed worksheet (i.e., Get to Know Your School worksheet).